cocoleemon/BloomVault/docs/phase-1/05-solution.md

 Users should never wonder:

-* Where did I save this?
+- Where did I save this?
-* Why was I interested in this product?
+- Why was I interested in this product?
-* Which serum was I comparing it with?
+- Which moisturizer was I comparing it with?
+- Which brand made this?
+- What does this ingredient actually do?
-* Is this suitable for my skin?
+- Is this suitable for my skin?

 Every product is organized in a way that is searchable, memorable, and easy to revisit.

-The experience feels less like managing files and more like browsing a thoughtfully curated personal collection.
+The experience feels less like managing files and more like browsing a thoughtfully curated personal beauty collection.

 ---